Do you want to know a little secret?

 Now that you got rid of limiting beliefs that sabotage most developers, you are ready for action.
 Let’s jump in by first avoiding critical mistakes during the job hunt.

-The first and biggest mistake I see developers making in 2023 when looking for a job is not spending enough time making sure their application is solid.
+The first and biggest mistake I see developers making when looking for a job right now is...
+Not spending enough time making sure their application is solid.

 Look I don’t want you to fail, I want you to succeed.
 And I am here to tell you that if you want to get a developer job in this market, you will have to push yourself a bit.